shivansh1609/customer-churn-analysis/README.md

 ![Correlation Heatmap](heatmap.png)

-📌 **Insight:**

-* Strong relationships exist between service-related features
-* **Tenure** is negatively correlated with churn → long-term customers are more loyal
+📌 Tenure shows negative correlation with churn → long-term customers are more loyal.
-* Helps identify important features for prediction

 ---